UCL-ARC/python-tooling/README.md

    ```
    cookieninja gh:ucl-arc/python-tooling
    ```
-   If you have this repo locally (this may be the case if you are developing), you can alternatively run the following:
+   If you have this repo locally (this may be the case if you are developing), you can run the following:
    ```
    cookieninja /path/to/your/checkout/of/python-tooling
    ```